Accelerated Gradient and Skew-Symmetric Splitting Methods for a Class of Monotone Operator Equations: Abstract

 \section{Abstract}

-A class of monotone operator equations, which can be decomposed into sum of a gradient of a strongly convex function and a linear and skew-symmetric operator, is considered in this work.
-Based on discretization of the generalized gradient flow, gradient and skew-symmetric splitting (GSS) methods are proposed and proved to convergent in linear rate.
+A class of monotone operator equations, which can be decomposed into sum of the gradient of a strongly convex function and a linear and skew-symmetric operator, is considered in this work.
+Based on discretization of the generalized gradient flow, gradient and skew-symmetric splitting (GSS) methods are proposed and proved to converge in linear rates.
 To further accelerate the convergence, an accelerated gradient flow is proposed and accelerated gradient and skew-symmetric splitting (AGSS) methods are developed, which extends the acceleration among the existing works on the convex minimization to a more general class of monotone operator equations.
-In particular, when applied to smooth saddle point systems with bilinear coupling, an accelerated transformed primal-dual (ATPD) method is proposed and shown to achieve linear rates with optimal lower iteration complexity. \keywords{Monotone operator \and accelerated iterative method \and dynamical system \and convergence analysis \and Lyapunov function \and saddle point problem} \subclass{37N40 \and 47H05 \and 47J25 \and 65B99 \and 65J15 \and 65L20}
+In particular, when applied to smooth saddle point systems with bilinear coupling, a linear convergent method with optimal lower iteration complexity is proposed.
+The robustness and efficiency of GSS and AGSS methods are verified via extensive numerical experiments.